Top Five Tell-Tale Signs of Façade Problems – And How to Avoid Them!

 Façade Problems

-The sudden appearance of cracks, displacement, leaks, deterioration, and corrosion are all indicators of problems with your existing façade.
-Your ability to prevent any of these from ever appearing, or to detect them early, will protect you from future repair expenses.
-Most importantly, eliminating and preventing these issues will help to ensure peak performance of your building’s façade.
+The sudden appearance of cracks, displacement, leaks, deterioration, and corrosion indicate problems with your existing façade.
+Your ability to prevent any of these from appearing or detecting them early will protect you from future repair expenses.
+Most importantly, eliminating and preventing these issues will help to ensure the peak performance of your building’s façade.

 Download the Giroux Glass Guide to High-Performance Commercial Building Façades